 - Independently monitors the activities of property management firms responsible for the daily operations of the properties, and reports significant information to the Director, Asset Management.

 - Leads and monitors the third party property management company in the performance of lease-ups in both new construction and occupied rehabs.

-- Represent Mission Housing’s ownership concerns and coordinate with property managers, project managers and other development team members to ensure that lease-up, marketing and outreach and maintenance of waiting lists are handled in accordance with the management plan, Mission Housing’s policies and all regulatory requirements; ensure that goals for development are met on time.
+- Represents Mission Housing’s ownership concerns and coordinate with property managers, project managers and other development team members to ensure that lease-up, marketing and outreach and maintenance of waiting lists are handled in accordance with the management plan, Mission Housing’s policies and all regulatory requirements; ensure that goals for development are met on time.

-- Directly supervises 2 Asset Managers
+- Directly supervise Asset Managers.

 - Ensures properties are meeting financial goals as projected and required under all agreements and regulations.

 - Contributes to preparation of audited financial statements, i.e., related party fees, contingent liabilities, reserves, and surplus cash analysis and distribution and ensure surplus distributions are made correctly and on a timely basis.